cilia

 Motile cilia

 Motile cilia are found on the surface of many cell types and are responsible for movement.
 Their wave-like movements can transport fluids across the surface of cells or tissues.
 A classic example of their function is the movement of mucus and foreign particles from the respiratory tract.
-Another example is the movement of eggs through the fallopian tubes of the female reproductive organs.
+Another example is the movement of egg cells through the fallopian tubes of the female reproductive organs.

 Immobile (primary) cilia